-- Chasing slower raccoons and taking them down with a knife will produce a corpse you can skin for leather, bone, and some raw meat.
+- If you haven’t unlocked the bow, chasing slower rabbits and taking them down with a knife will produce a corpse you can skin for leather, bone, and some raw meat.

 Processing the carcass: Dead raccoons and deers need to be skinned to gather their resources.
-Make sure to have a knife in your inventory and hold the “F” key to skin the carcass.
-Skinning baby deer will yield a skeleton that you should mine for bone using your pickaxe.
+Make sure to have a knife equipped and hold the [F] key to skin the carcass.
+Skinning animals will yield a skeleton that you should mine for bone using your pickaxe.

 For now it will be safer to stick to your starting area until you have better tools and weapons.
 We will discuss venturing deeper into the forest under Hunting Deer and Predators later in this guide.

 Your inventory is getting full.
 Clouds are rolling in.
 Soon the weather will turn, and it’s never a good idea to gamble on the severity of the next storm.
 You need to shelter yourself, stash the resources you have managed to obtain, and protect your most precious tools.
 While your own life may be expendable, the progress you make is not.